Founder and CEO

-In a three decade career, Alan Trefler has been a visionary leader, a technology change-agent, an innovative philanthropist and a trusted advisor to business executives around the world.
+Alan Trefler is a visionary leader, technology change-agent, innovative philanthropist, and a trusted advisor to business executives around the world.

 He first gained visibility on the international stage when he earned a chess Master rating at age 19 and, against all odds, tied for first place in the 1975 World Open Chess Championship.
 This facilitated his early AI work at Dartmouth College, including working to teach computers to play chess.
 After graduation, Alan began a career as a software engineer and architect.